olinjs/olinjs/lessons/02-express-templating/README.md

 ```
 The `--save` argument will add the module to your list of dependencies and is generally a good thing to use whenever adding a new module.
 If you just forked a cloned project that has its dependencies listed you can simply run `npm install` to install the required dependencies (at the right versions) for that project.

 Once installed, your modules live inside the `node_modules` directory.
-These modules generally include a lot of large files, so it good practice to not commit your `node_modules` directory to git.
+These modules generally include a lot of large files, so it's good practice to not commit your `node_modules` directory to git.
 For other people to run your app with the necessary modules, they would read and install the modules from your `package.json` using `npm install`.

 ###app.js
 Now that we're set up, create a file called `app.js` and and paste in the following: